tanmaster/EVM-Simulator/README.md

 This project was initially forked from [Template for new Python Ethereum repositories](https://github.com/ethereum/ethereum-python-project-template).

 ## Quickstart
-Here are some OS specific instructions on how to setup further necessary packages as well as the virtual environment:
+Here are some platform specific instructions on how to setup further necessary packages as well as the virtual
+environment:

 #### macOS
 ```shell script
 # using homebrew: